Peter-L-SVK/bio_craft_foods/README.md

 - **Update Order**: Update an existing order.
 - **Delete Order**: Delete an order by ID.

-Same methods with customers and producst.
+Same methods with customers and products.

 ## Technologies Used